oveena-data/oveena-data/README.md

 ### 🌟 Inspired By

-> I'm deeply inspired by **Cassie Kozyrkov**.
-Her work in integrating data science with human decision-making has profoundly influenced my approach to data-driven solutions.
-Cassie's ability to bridge complex AI concepts with practical applications motivates me.
-I don't just want to use data, I want to innovate with it.
+> **Cassie Kozyrkov**: Her work in integrating data science with human decision-making has influenced my approach to data-driven solutions by bridging AI concepts with practical applications.
+I want to mitigate the digital divide in data science just as much as her work did.
+I don't just want to use data, I want to learn to innovate with it.

 ---